Struggling to meet your goals?

 With Todoist, you can create a well-structured workspace for yourself so you can delegate your time to important things.

 - Progress tags.

 - Integration with over 50 apps.

 - Team share.

 Todoist is extremely affordable.
 You can sign up for free to get the initial impression, and can later upgrade for $3 per month.

 9. Workflow (Now Shortcuts)

 Workflow is an iOS app that allows you to create shortcuts to your regular activities to gain access to them with a single tap.
-It is an amazing tool for entrepreneurs who prefer shortcuts so they wouldn’t have to scroll through the list of apps to search for the relevant icon.
+It is an amazing tool for people who prefer shortcuts so they wouldn’t have to scroll through the list of apps to search for the relevant icon.

 You can both choose from ready-to-use templates and build custom shortcuts to tailor them to your requirements.

 For instance, if your current project demands constant communication with one of your team members, you can set a shortcut to their profile.